kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 The content of the annotation will be a json array of patch objects, as defined in [RFC6902](https://tools.ietf.org/html/rfc6902).

 #### Examples

+##### Allow Post-Copy Migrations
-* The user wants to set the KubeVirt CR’s `spec.configuration.migrations.allowPostCopy` field to `true`.
+The user wants to set the KubeVirt CR’s `spec.configuration.migrations.allowPostCopy` field to `true`.
 In order to do that, the following annotation should be added to the HyperConverged CR:
 ```yaml
 metadata:
   annotations: